rdfostrich/article-versioned-reasoning/content/introduction.md

 <span class="comment" data-author="MVS">Considering the next sentence, this is not correct.
 Archiving is mostly sequential in practice.</span>
 has been an active area of research that looks into storage and querying techniques for different versions of Linked Datasets.
-These versions don't necessarily have a temporal relationship, as multiple different versions or _branches_ of versions could exist at the same time, as opposed to [RDF streams](cite:cites streamreasoning).
+These versions do not necessarily follow a purely linear temporal relation, as multiple different versions or _branches_ of versions could exist at the same time, as opposed to [RDF streams](cite:cites streamreasoning).
+<span class="comment" data-author="RV">Very good point here.
+Should this be emphasized in abstract and/or title? <q>Versioned</q> made me think of linear versioning indeed.</span>

 One of the key benefits of RDF is its ability to encode _semantics_ into the data through the use of ontologies.
 This allows _reasoners_ to interpret this data, and use this encoded meaning to derive new knowledge.
+<span class="comment" data-author="RV">So same remark as earlier: <q>transforming</q> knowledge might be better</span>
 Reasoning within static RDF data and temporal RDF streams are already well-established research domains.
 Reasoning over RDF versions on the other hand is still an underexplored domain.
 <span class="comment" data-author="MVS">Check language above.</span>